Before you start

 Risk-OffCash, defensive, shortsLongs without confirmation

-For NVDA day: Trend regime selected.
+For NVDA day: Trend regime.
 Breakout Retest is a valid setup here. ✓

 3. Run the Pre-Market checklist